awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints.md

 + CMAF – packages content to devices that support Apple HLS fragmented MP4 \(fMP4\)
 + DASH\-ISO – packages content for the DASH\-ISO ABR streaming protocol

-Additionally, the endpoint holds information about digital rights management \(DRM\) and encryption integration, stream bit rate presentation order, and more\.
+Additionally, the endpoint holds information about digital rights management \(DRM\) and encryption integration, stream bitrate presentation order, and more\.

 **Topics**
 + [Creating an Endpoint](endpoints-create.md)